esp-idf-lib/template-component/TEMPLATE_README.md

 This is a template repository for `esp-idf-lib` component.
 The repository is intended to be cloned to create new component quickly.

+> [!IMPORTANT]
+> This instruction is intended for `esp-idf-lib` members.
+You may use this
+> template component for your own under your GitHub account.
+However, the CI
+> will NOT work.

 <!-- vim-markdown-toc GFM -->

 * [Features](#features)